 Foreign companies must, however, apply for work permits for their seconded personnel in accordance with the applicable Swiss legislation.
-They must therefore comply with the social and working conditions applying to the location of the awarded contract.
+They must therefore comply with the requirements on social and working conditions applicable to the location of the awarded contract.

 i Evaluating tenders

 The FAPP provides that the contract has to be awarded to the most advantageous offer.
 Tenders must therefore be evaluated using performance-related award criteria, such as the price and quality, appropriateness, time frames, technical value, economic efficiency, life cycle costs, aesthetics, sustainable development, plausibility of the tender, the different price levels in the countries where the supply is provided, reliability of the price, creativity, customer service, delivery conditions, infrastructure, innovation content, functionality, service readiness, expertise or efficiency of the methodology.
 The extent to which the tenderer provides apprenticeship places, jobs for older employees or jobs to reintegrate long-term unemployed people may additionally be taken into account outside the scope of international agreements.

 The contracting authority must indicate the award criteria and their weighting in the invitation to tender or in the tender documentation.
 The weighting may be omitted if the procurement concerns solutions, possible solutions or procedures.
 Contracts for standard services may also be awarded solely on the basis of the lowest price, provided that the technical specifications for the goods, work or services guarantee high sustainability standards in social, environmental and economic terms.

 The FAPP provides for an obligation for the contracting authority to request further information from bidders that file an abnormally low tender, and enables the contracting authority to exclude such bidders if they cannot respond adequately to the authority's request.